Federal Student Aid (FSA) Audit and Program Review Process

 Financial Statement Audit

-The Lawrence Campus Comptroller’s Office Financial Reporting Services Unit (FRS) is responsible for completing and submitting the KULC form to the State.
+The Lawrence Campus Financial Analysis and Reporting - Financial Reporting Services (FRS) Unit is responsible for completing and submitting the KULC form to the State.
 FRS is also responsible for consolidating KULC’s component units into KU’s financial statements.
 KULC’s component units include Kansas Athletics, Inc. (Athletics), the University of Kansas Center for Research, Inc. (KUCR), the University of Kansas Memorial Corporation (KU Unions), KU Campus Development Corporation (KUCDC) and the University of Kansas Endowment Association (KU Endowment).

 The Medical Center Controller’s Office is responsible for completing and submitting the KUMC financial statement template to the State.
 The Controller’s Office is also responsible for consolidating KUMC’s component units into KUMC’s financial statements.
 KUMC’s component units include the University of Kansas Medical Center Research Institute (RI), the Student Union Corporation of the University of Kansas Medical Center, and Kansas University Health Partners, Inc.